-Delano Union School District Blue Shield of California Claim Form blue 🗑 of california
+Delano Union School District Blue Shield of California Claim Form

 Subscriber's Statement of Claim

 Send this claim to: Blue Shield of California, P.O.
 Box 272540, Chico, CA, 95927-2540.

 This form is to be used only when the provider of service does not submit your claim directly to Blue Shield.